aless10/CurrencyConverter/README.md

 The xml file with the last 90 days exchange rates is located this link:
 - https://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml

+## Api

+There are three endpoint that responds:

+    /api/status
+    /api/convert
+    /api/update-db

 ## How to run the application